CodeFromAnywhere/react-with-native/modules/nested-menu/README.md

+## 📄 nestedPathObjectToNestedMenuRecursive (exported const)

+Transform a nested path object into a nested menu (MenuType), recursively

 ## 📄 queryPathsArrayToNestedPathObject (exported const)

 Handy function to transform an array of `querypaths` into a nested menu, assuming you want to create a new sub-menu for every path